Ethics Information for Members of Boards & Commissions (AS 39.52)

 - use State time, equipment, property or facilities for their own personal or financial benefit or for partisan political purposes;

 - take or withhold official action on a matter in which they have a personal or financial interest; or

-- coerce subordinates for his/her personal or financial benefit.
+- coerce subordinates for their personal or financial benefit.

 - attempt to influence outcome of an administrative hearing by privately contacting the hearing officer.

 Terry knew that a proposal that was before the board would harm Terry's business competitor.
 Instead of publicly disclosing the matter and requesting recusal, Terry voted on the proposal.

 Board member Mick has board staff employee Bob type an article for him that Mick hopes to sell to an Alaskan magazine.
 Bob types the article on State time.

 A board member may not solicit or accept gifts if a person could reasonably infer from the circumstances that the gift is intended to influence the board member's action or judgment.
 "Gifts" include money, items of value, services, loans, travel, entertainment, hospitality, and employment.
 All gifts from registered lobbyists are presumed to be improper, unless the giver is immediate family of the person receiving the gift.

 A gift worth more than $150 to a board member or the board member's immediate family must be reported within 30 days if:

 - the board member can take official action that can affect the giver, or